 For questions about the conference, please email firstname.lastname@example.org.

 From time to time, friends and students of Dr. Olson will post information on other events related to his life, philosophy, and thoughts.
-Check out the latest Olson event — the Olson teaching roundtable at Coconino Community College.
+Check out the latest Olson event — the Olson teaching roundtable at Coconino Community College, the NPS special issue, and the Theory and Event issue on Olson’s work on fanaticism.